Odin-SMR/qsmr/Settings/q_fields.rst

 FRONTEND_NR
    An integer.
 Index of expected frontend.
 Index coding described in L1B ATBD.

-F_BACKEND_COMMON
-   A boolean.
-If true, the backend channels are treated to have the same frequencies throughout the scan.
-If false, these frequencies are allowed to vary over the scan.

 F_RANGES
    A matrix, having two colmns.
 This matrix specifies the frequency ranges to include in the retrieval, where the first and second column give the lower